 Are faculty also required to perform pro bono service?

 Yes!
 The faculty are required to complete a minimum of 10 hours of public service every year.
-Here is what our faculty did during 2018/19.
+Click here to learn about what our faculty did during 2019-20.

 How will I be recognized for earning Pro Bono Distinction?

-Students who earn Pro Bono Distinction will receive a certificate of recognition signed by the Dean of the Law School and the Assistant Director of the Center for Law in Public Service.
+Students who earn Pro Bono Distinction will receive a certificate of recognition signed by the Dean of the Law School.
 The Registrar will place a notation on the student’s transcript indicating for which two-term period(s) the student earned Pro Bono Distinction.
 Graduating students who earn Pro Bono Distinction and who submit hours by March 15 will be recognized in the Law Commencement ceremony in May.
 The graduating student who earns the Dean’s Pro Bono Award of Distinction will receive an award during the Law Commencement ceremony in May.

 How do I track and report Pro Bono Distinction hours?